Separate names with a comma.

 I have been meaning to follow up on this to see exactly who bought it but I may not get a reply form the new owner etc.

-I'd also like to know who it sounds & plays.
+I'd also like to know how it sounds & plays.
 Great '58 this one.